noopkat/oled-js/README.md

 ## What is this?

 This repo is a library compatible with Rick Waldron's [johnny-five](https://github.com/rwaldron/johnny-five) project.
-It adds support for I2C compatible OLED screens.
-It works with all sized screens, of the SSD1306 OLED/PLED Controller (read the [datasheet here](http://www.adafruit.com/datasheets/SSD1306.pdf)).
+It adds support for I2C compatible monochrome OLED screens.
+Works with all sized screens, of the SSD1306 OLED/PLED Controller (read the [datasheet here](http://www.adafruit.com/datasheets/SSD1306.pdf)).

 ## Install